 LPN

-Nurse continuing education is an important part of our career and professional development; it’s a requirement every few years to have a set number of hours or credits completed in order to renew our license.
-Sometimes state certification boards perform audits on these education requirements to make sure nurses are following the continuing education policies in their state of practice.
-It can sound intimidating to receive a nurse audit, but if you are prepared, you’ll be ready if the situation presents itself.
+Nurse continuing education is an important part of our career and professional development.
+It’s required every few years to have a set number of hours or credits completed to renew our license.
+Sometimes, state certification boards perform audits on these education requirements to make sure nurses are following the policies in their state of practice.
+It can sound intimidating to receive a nurse audit, but if you’re prepared, you’ll be ready should the situation present itself.

 What is Nurse Continuing Education?

-In case you are new to nursing or just need a refresher; continuing education helps keeps licensed nurses up to date in advances in the field and reviews important nursing concepts.
+Continuing education helps licensed nurses stay up to date on advances in the field and review important nursing concepts.

-Depending on whether you hold an RN license or an LPN license; you will have different continuing education requirements prior to each license renewal.
-For this reason, it is important you always keep track of your license expiration dates.
+Depending on whether you hold an RN license or an LPN license; you’ll have different continuing education requirements prior to each license renewal.
+For this reason, you always want to keep track of your license expiration dates.

-It is also important to note that different states have different continuing education requirements, as well as renewal cycles.
+Also remember that different states have different continuing education requirements and renewal cycles.

 What Is a Nurse Continuing Education Audit?